kubesphere/community/developer-guide/development/how-to-run-kubesphere-core.md

-# How to run KubeSphere core in local
+# How to Run KubeSphere in Local

 This document will explain how to run KubeSphere apiserver locally.

 > Modules similar to KubeSphere apiserver are KubeSphere controller-manageer, Kubesphere iam (also known as KubeSphere account), KubeSphere api-gateway.
 > If you need to run these modules locally, you can refer to this document for configuration.

-## Prepare: Build KubeSphere Core component
+## Prerequisite

-In the document [How-to-build](How-to-build.md) We learned how to build KubeSphere locally.
-Make sure you could build KubeSphere Core modules accordingly.
+The document [How to build KubeSphere](README.md) elaborates on how to build KubeSphere locally.
+Make sure you could build KubeSphere successfully.

 ## 1. Set up a Kubernetes cluster with KubeSphere installed

 KubeSphere relies on some external modules during development, and these modules are already included in the installed KubeSphere.

-You can quickly install a KubeSphere cluster by referring to this [documentation] (https://kubesphere.io/en/install).
+You can quickly install a KubeSphere cluster by referring to this [documentation](https://kubesphere.io/en/install).

 ## 2. Use kubectl to access the development cluster locally